suerfu/nidaq/README.md

 *nidaq* is a Linux library of [polaris](https://github.com/suerfu/polaris) modules.
 These modules are loaded by the polaris executable at runtime and are designed to provide DAQ functionalities related to configuring and reading data from National Instruments analog-to-digital converter (ADC) cards and storing them in HDF5 format. *nidaq* runs only on Linux operating system.
 Currently, it is tested only on CentOS 8 with NI PCIe-6376.
 However, the library and its dependant libraries use general Linux libraries and can potentially run on other Linux distributions as well.

+NOTE: if this program is used in your experiment, please also cite the following work: Suerfu, B., 2018.
+Polaris: a general-purpose, modular data acquisition framework.
+Journal of Instrumentation, 13(12), p.T12004.

 Currently *nidaq* version is 1.0.0.

 ## Requirements